 The Squeeze-In's website

 to learn more.

 Laturec is one of the fanciest, most expensive restaurants in the Pittsburgh area.
 A meal for two can easily creep towards $1,000 for an eight course meal complete with wine pairings recommended by an in-house sommelier and a complimentary bon bon cart that completes the experience.
 Reservations are, of course, recommended.
 To learn more, visit the website for

 4. Laurel, Philadelphia

-Laurel is often lauded as one of the best restaurants in Philadelphia and one of the best 100 in the nation.
+Laurel is often lauded as one of the most popular restaurants in Pennsylvania and one of the best 100 in the nation.
 Its interior is small, and reservations are difficult to snag— so difficult, in fact, that

 one Yelp reviewer encouraged her readers

 by writing, "As Audrey Hepburn told me once: "Nothing is impossible, the word itself says 'I'm possible'!'"
 Visit the website for